Mathématique: Chapter 45

 “I know that too.”

-Young looked over at Mitchell, standing between Carter and Teal’c, his phone pressed to his ear, his eyes hard.
-He nodded.
-“Jackson,” Young said.
+Young looked at Mitchell, standing between Carter and Teal’c, his phone pressed to his ear, his eyes hard.
+“Jackson,” Young began.

 “Still Daniel.
-Still and always Daniel,” Jackson said, quietly, looking east, toward the rising sun.
+Still and always Daniel.”
+Jackson looked to the east, toward the rising sun.

-“Daniel,” Young said.
-“Tell me you’re going to find him.”
+“Daniel,” Young said, “tell me you’re gonna find him.”

 They dressed him in the blue-white scrubs of those medically restricted to the base.
 It was a courtesy.
 Because he was in a cell.
-The same cell that Telford had been in before his medical clearance, behind a one-way mirror, attached to the infirmary, continuously monitored.
-A pair of guards posted outside the door stood between him and his capacity to be of use.
+The same cell Telford had been in before his medical clearance, behind a one-way mirror attached to the infirmary, continuously monitored.
+A pair of guards posted outside the door stood between him and his ability to be of use.
 To anyone.

 He wondered who it would be.

-He sat down on the edge of the bed and dropped his head into his hands.
+He sat on the edge of the bed and dropped his head into his hands.

-“I came to get you out,” he whispers, the last word cracking with accusation, with betrayal as he strains against repurposed bonds of Goa’uld manufacture.
+“I came to get you out.”
+The last word cracks with betrayal, and he strains against repurposed bonds of Goa’uld manufacture.

 “I know,” Telford says, his voice a ragged smear, as if any amount of guilt could atone for what he holds in his hands.
 Young has seen it before.
 There’s one at the SGC.
 They keep it for the orientation of new recruits.
-It’s shown to them as the nature of Goa’uld interrogation techniques are explained.
+It’s a display item, shown as the nature of Goa’uld interrogation techniques are explained.

-“And you will,” Telford continues.
-“Just—not quite the way that you imagined.”
+“And you will,” Telford continues, “just not the way you imagined.”

-“You can’t mean that,” Young says, trying not to show any sign of distress, suppressing the urge to pull against his bonds.
+“You can’t mean that.”
+Young tries not to show any distress.
+He suppresses the urge to pull against his bonds.

-“I’m sorry,” Telford says, looking at what he holds.
+“I’m sorry.”
+Telford looks at what he’s holding.
 “Oh Christ.
 Oh shit.
 Oh fuck, I’m sorry.
 This is my fault.”

 “Yes,” Young replies.
 “It is.”

-Jackson had arranged for the entire thing to be processed through medical, rather than through base security, which was where Young would have taken himself.
-That was why he was here, in blue, on level twenty-one, instead of locked in the holding cells on twenty-six with Nerus, the odd clone of Baal, and whatever low-level members of the Goa’uld that had unwisely allowed themselves to be caught on Earth, posing as Tau’ri.
+That was how he’d ended up in scrubs on level 21 instead of locked in the holding cells with Nerus, the odd clone of Ba’al, and whatever low-level Goa’uld had allowed themselves to be captured while posing as Tau’ri.

 He rubbed a hand along his jaw.

-Landry would be there, along with someone from the pentagon and someone from the NID.
-They would begin by reviewing all available information.
+Landry would be there, along with representatives from the pentagon, the IOA, the NID.
+They’d begin by reviewing all available information.
 Someone would assemble a narrative.
-Likely it would be whomever the NID had sent.
-The narrative would go like this:
+Probably the NID rep.

 And then—